Professor and Director Institute for People and Technology

 Mynatt is an internationally recognized expert in the areas of ubiquitous computing and assistive technologies.
 Her research contributes to ongoing work in personal health informatics, computer-supported collaborative work and human-computer interface design.

-Mynatt is a member of the SIGCHI Academy, a Sloan and Kavli research fellow, and serves on Microsoft Research's Technical Advisory Board.
-Mynatt is also a member of the Computing Community Consortium, an NSF-sponsored effort to engage the computing research community in envisioning more audacious research challenges.
+Mynatt is also the Vice Chair of the Computing Community Consortium, an NSF-sponsored effort to engage the computing research community in envisioning more audacious research challenges.
+She a member of the SIGCHI Academy, a Sloan and Kavli research fellow, and serves on Microsoft Research's Technical Advisory Board.
 She has published more than 100 scientific papers and chaired the CHI 2010 conference, the premier international conference in human-computer interaction.
-Prior to joining the Georgia Tech faculty in 1998, she was a member of the research staff at Xerox PARC, working with the founder of ubiquitous computing, Mark Weiser.
+Prior to joining the Georgia Tech faculty in 1998, Mynatt was a member of the research staff at Xerox PARC, working with the founder of ubiquitous computing, Mark Weiser.

 Her research is supported by multiple grants from NSF including a five-year NSF CAREER award.
 Other honorary awards include being named the Top Woman Innovator in Technology by Atlanta Woman magazine in 2005 and the 2003 College of Computing’s Dean’s Award.